Throwing the Perfect Super Bowl Party with a Touch of Class

 Nachos and beanbag chairs?
 Not this year.
 Grab some craft beer, artisan bread and rent a huge TV to enjoy the game in style.

 February is a month for new relationships, meteorologically inclined rodents—and anyone who enjoys the great American spectacle of the Super Bowl.
 While the game, which will be played on February 1, has undoubtedly kept pace with the times—it’s gonna go 3D any year now—the Super Bowl Party has lagged way behind.
 No, we don’t mean canapés and harp music.
 It’s still a sporting event we’re talking about here.
 But in an age when grass-fed beef sliders can be standard arena fare, you have to go beyond the pork rinds, fuzzy TVs, and lumpy couch cushions.
 Here, our guide to the perfect classy-but-sporty Super Bowl Party.

 Elegant autumn Save-the-Dates with attached RSVP cards?
 Not exactly.
 But you can’t just tell coworkers on Friday that they should stop by if they want.
 Send a Facebook event or an e-vite about two weeks before and reply promptly and definitively if you get one.
 As with any party, it’s up to you to determine the right balance of colleagues, family members, kids’ friends’ parents, etc., but do make sure to go beyond merely including “the guys.”
-In past years, more women have been watching the Super Bowl last year than the Oscars and Grammys combined, so assume you know more female fans than you realize.
+In past years, more women have been watching the Super Bowl than the Oscars and Grammys combined, so assume you know more female fans than you realize.